aminnie/amidifx/README.md

 * Backing/PlayAlong Button: This button has two modes
    * Play Along with plays up to and all 16 channels in Song Midi files.
    * Backing which mutes the MIDI tracks that contain the Upper 1, Lower 1, and Bass MIDI channels.
-   * Until further notice the external keyboard MIDI channels should be configured to: Drums = 10, Bass - 11, Lower = 12, Upper = 14.
-Channels 1 through 9 and selected higher can be used for the backing tracks.
+   * Until further notice the external keyboard MIDI channels should be configured to: Drums = 10, Bass - 2, Lower = 3, Upper = 4.
+Remaining channels can be used for the backing tracks.
+However, consider Upper 2 and 3 and Lower 2 layering channels and if they are to be used/shared in the organ or midi file.
 * Presets:
   * Every preset file can be programmed with 8 presets and 16 channels each.
 See the Preset Screen
   * Once a song is selected, the associated file configured in the Songs screen is loaded.